Beni, Bolivia: What to pack, what to wear, and when to go [2023]

 October

-If you vacation in Beni during October, you might notice that it can be sizzling.
+If you visit Beni during October, you are likely to see that it is sizzling.
 Temperatures tend to hover around the low 90s F (mid 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: